 Gone are the days of waking up at the crack of dawn, even on weekends.

-Not many people might be sensitive to small slivers of light peeking into the room, but some light sleepers can only sleep in complete darkness, which is why blackout curtains and sleep masks are godsends.
+Not many people might be sensitive to small slivers of light peeking into the room.
+However, some light sleepers can only sleep in complete darkness, which is why blackout curtains and sleep masks are godsends.

 Blackout curtains not only prevent excessive light from getting into your room, but they can also regulate the temperature.
 A cool room is instrumental in getting a good night’s sleep, and blackout curtains can help keep the temperature down even during summertime.